vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 (12.1)
 Example 12.1.1 A 70 kg person walking at a brisk 2 m/s would have a kinetic energy of 140 J.
 Pushing a 50 kg ice skater from rest at a power of 75 W for 3 seconds would impart 225 J of kinetic energy, resulting in a speed of 3 m/s.
-For examples like these, framed as state- ments and not questions, you can practice solving several types of problems by cov- ering up one number and then solving for it using still-available information.
+For examples like these, framed as statements and not questions, you can practice solving several types of problems by covering up one number and then solving for it using still-available information.
 So they provide several examples in one!
 Photo credit: Tom Murphy

 Often, we use energy sources to deliver kinetic energy, as in moving planes, trains and automobiles.